Trigger warning: abuse, coercive control, loss, and family court trauma.

 Take a breath and really sit with that.

 I had no support network—none.
-I came from a broken, violent home and wasn’t allowed to work or go to school.
-While we were together, he made sure of that.
-I wasn’t even allowed to apply for jobs.
-I wasn’t allowed to go out alone.
+I came from a broken, violent home and had spent most of my childhood hiding from my mother, the original narcissist.
+While we were together, I wasn’t even allowed to apply for jobs.
+I wasn’t allowed to go out without the kids, him, or both.
 I wasn’t even allowed to buy shoes without a fight.
 When I left, all I had was a welfare cheque and a single bed in my 12-year-old sister’s room in our father’s tiny two-bedroom apartment.
-I was a junior high dropout with no experience, no money, and an abusive, drug-addicted mother who’d vanished completely.
+I was a junior high dropout with no experience, no money, and an abusive, drug-addicted mother who’d just up and left one fine day.

 He, on the other hand, had two jobs—one full-time, one part-time that sometimes paid more.
-He had a house, a car, two present parents with a shiny layer of respectability.
+He had a house (his parents house, but basically his in the bigger picture), a car, two present parents with a shiny layer of respectability.
 A church behind him.
 A lawyer.
-And a curated network of friends who believed whatever he told them.
+And a curated tight-knit network of friends who believed whatever he told them.

 Before I left, he told me that walking away would be the biggest mistake of my life.